checkout/checkout-woocommerce-plugin/readme.txt

 **From merchant’s WordPress admin**
 1. Go to plugin section-> Add new
-2. Search for "Uprise Payment Gateway"
+2. Search for "Uprise Payment"
 3. Click on Install Now
 4. Click on Activate
 5. Click on Settings to configure the module